 DEIA is in CASL’s DNA

 CASL’s Community Equity Research Center (CERC) promotes inclusion and community empowerment by using data to shape policy, advocacy, and education efforts.
 Rooted in the interconnectedness of social justice work, we seek to empower staff and community members to be equity-minded champions for change.
-CERC is dedicated to increasing representation for AAPI communities at the local and national policy level and provides strategic, data-informed recommendations to ensure equitable outcomes.
+CERC is dedicated to increasing representation for AANHPI communities at the local and national policy level and provides strategic, data-informed recommendations to ensure equitable outcomes.
 We provide our departments and programs with the education, information, and support they need to successfully serve our diverse clients and communities.

 Addressing the needs of our AAPI communities

 We are at a pivotal point in our nation’s history where the AANHPI population, which was the fastest growing racial or ethnic group in the US between 2000 and 2019, is expected to become the largest immigrant group in the country before the year 2055.
 At the same time, philanthropic giving from foundations to AANHPI-serving organizations represents only 20 cents for every 100 dollars spent.
 This disproportionate ratio underscores a critical lack of representation for AANHPI communities that widens existing gaps in access to education, social services, employment, and other essential needs.
 Additionally, there has historically been a systemic lack of recognition of the diverse needs, experiences, and histories of AANHPI communities.
 In order to move the needle forward on critical issues of representation, access, and policy, we need to amplify the diverse voices of AANHPI communities.
 The CERC is dedicated to building more equitable, inclusive, futures with and for our communities.